Kalpna-Gahalaut/RTSeismo/README.md

 MIT

+## Step-by-Step Procedure on how to run the Software

-RTSeismo: A new Matlab-based Graphical User Interface tool for analyzing triggered seismicity due to surface reservoir impoundment
+**Title: RTSeismo: A new Matlab-based Graphical User Interface tool for analyzing triggered seismicity due to surface reservoir 			   impoundment**

-1. Details of all data files:
+**1. Details of all data files:**

 1.1 The parameters and the format of the input data file is as follows and the file name should be saved as “Inp-Res-WL.dat”.
     The first row of the data file should contain the value of: